Paolo Vietti-Violi: Life

 Born in the French-speaking Switzerland from Italian parents who resided there for business, he studied in Geneva and Paris (at the Ecole des Beaux-Arts) from which he graduated in 1907.

 He moved to Milan where in 1914 he re-graduated at the Royal Polytechnic in order to practice his profession in Italy.
 He then began a career as a designer in the field of sports facilities such as racetracks, stadiums and their complementary structures.
 His design universe, however, was very large and varied, as evidenced by the different architectural aspects, which are identifiable in the rationalism of the time, still soaked from the original neo-classical French style.

 He worked not only in Italy but also in several countries of the Central Europe; he also realized several projects in Turkey, then in India, East Africa and South America (including a Jockey Club in Argentina).

 His skills gained him the respect of kings, rulers and aristocrats.
 In 1907 he married Maria Biraghi Lossetti, an aristocratic heiress of the Lords of Vogogna Biraghi Lossetti, who bore him the following year his son Emanuele, who became an architect and his collaborator in Milan.
 He was an artillery officer in Genoa during the First World War and in 1944 he became the Mayor of Vogogna during the partisan Republic of Ossola.

 Vietti-Violi died in Vogogna at 83 on the Christmas Day of 1965.
 He was still working on the racecourse Parilly of Lyon and at the new church of Villadossola assisted by his assistant at the time, the architect Vladimiro Francioli.

 Works

 Paolo Vietti-Violi's sketches can be found in the collection of Milan Jovanović Stojimirović who bequeathed his vast collection of paintings, etchings and artifacts to the Art Department of the Museum in Smederevo.

+Sports Projects

+An important contribution of Vietti Violi at national and international level was in sport.
+Vietti-Violi observed in Casabella, the international monthly dedicated to architecture: "... the rebirth of sport and, above all, the spirit of sport in Italy, as directed and organized by the fascist regime, initiated directly on an impressive renovation of sports works".

+His designs for sports facilities have emphasized the importance of planning the overall context: public transport and access road links, parking and stadium turnstiles.
+He has designed and supervised works for the construction of more than 33 racecourses, stadiums and sports facilities in Italy and abroad.
+Among the national ones: